Whatare summer colors?

 - Accent colors: White, dove gray, soft yellow

-- Other recommended summer colors: Cotton candy pink, seafoam green, butter yellow, cloud white
+- Other recommended summer colors: Seafoam green and white snow

 4. Seafoam Green & Pale Pink Bedroom